Deep Quality Estimation: Creating Surrogate Models for Human Quality Ratings: Evaluation Experiments

 \textbf{Procedure:} We select the best model obtained from the first experiment.
 We feed 2D views of the 3D augmentations' center of mass to the network to obtain an axial, sagittal, and coronal quality rating.
 As there are no human quality ratings for this dataset, we measure segmentation performance using established quality metrics, namely Sørensen–Dice coefficient (DSC) and surface Dice coefficient (SDSC).

-\textbf{Results:} We find a strong correlation between the quality ratings predicted by the network and DSC, see Figure \ref{fig:scatter}.
-We observe a Pearson r of 0.75 for the axial, 0.76 for the coronal, and 0.77 for the coronal view, while the averaged rating across views has a 0.79 correlation.
-This is supported by a 0.85 correlation between the mean rating and SDSC.
-To summarize, one can say that the model generalizes well to the external test set.
+\textbf{Results:} We find a strong correlation between the quality ratings predicted by the network and DSC, see \Cref{fig:scatter}.
+We observe a Pearson r of 0.75 for the axial, 0.76 for the coronal, and 0.77 for the sagittal view, while the averaged rating across views has a 0.79 correlation.
+This is supported by a high correlation between the mean rating and SDSC (Pearson r: 0.85), suggesting that the model generalizes well to the external data set.